 Now, the da Vinci robotic technology allows us to perform the widely accepted superior surgery for prolapse, the abdominal sacro colpopexy, but do so through small dime-sized incisions.
 The technology has permitted patients to benefit from the superior surgery without the risks and problems associated with a large abdominal incision.
 In fact, several studies comparing the da Vinci approach to pelvic organ prolapsed to the vaginal approach have found the da Vinci procedure is much more effective in correcting the problem long term.
 This has dramatically changed the way we view surgery to correct pelvic organ prolapse.

 Given the superior results using the da Vinci Robot for gynecological surgery, why are more surgeries not being performed this way?

-Performing gynecologic surgery utilizing the da Vinci robot requires first the surgeon to invest considerable time in training to become comfortable with the technology.
+The surgeon performing gynecologic surgery utilizing the da Vinci robot must invest considerable time in training to become comfortable with the technology.
 Unfortunately, many surgeons have not yet chosen to invest that time.
 There is no question, over time it will become the standard method for performing complex gynecological surgeries.

 Are there other surgical procedures outside of gynecology that are utilizing the da Vinci robot?